 The accompanying catalogue, published by the Albright-Knox Art Gallery in association with Kerber Verlag, is edited by Albright-Knox Deputy Director Joe Lin-Hill, with contributions by Lin-Hill, Albright-Knox Chief Curator Emeritus Douglas Dreishpoon, Albright-Knox Curator of Public Art Aaron Ott, Robert Hobbs, and Simon Salama-Caro.

 Robert Indiana: A Sculpture Retrospective is already the second book on Robert Indiana’s Art, I had the fantastic opportunity to design.
 Please also have a look to ROBERT INDIANA—New Perspectives.

-All the texts are set in Le Jeune,? designed by Greg Gazdowicz, Christian Schwartz and Paul Barnes.
+All texts are set in Le Jeune, designed by Greg Gazdowicz, Christian Schwartz and Paul Barnes.

 The used font for Headlines and page numbers is a custom version of my FF Sizmo Pro, inspired by the stencils Indiana used for his artworks.
 This typeface was also applied to the exhibition design.

 Quotes and parts of the captions are set in the standart FF Sizmo Pro.

 My regards go to Emeline, Marc and Simon Salama-Caro for sharing all their knowlege and love for Robert Indiana’s work with me.